ybw0014/mc-plugin-docs/docs/infinity-expansion-2/generators/infinity-reactor.md

 **Energy production**: 120,000 J/t

+Each Void Ingot lasts 28,800 Slimefun ticks (4 hours) and each Infinity Ingot lasts 172,800 Slimefun ticks (24 hours).

 :::info default values

 Some of these information can be changed in the [item specific configurations](/infinity-expansion-2/config/items) by server owners.
 The wiki only shows the default values.
 Check the actual information in-game.